Get in line, boys and girls! It’s popsicle time!

 Note: Exact proportions will depend on the size of your popsicle molds.
 You may end up with leftover strawberry puree, which can be refrigerated for up to 5 days or frozen for up to 3 months for future popsicles or stirred into plain yogurt for breakfast.

-5 Freeze the popsicles: Freeze for 1 hour.
+Freeze for 1 hour.
 Remove the mold from the freezer and insert the popsicle sticks, leaving about 2 inches of each stick above the mold.
 Return to the freezer for another 3 to 4 hours, or until frozen.

-5 Serve or store: Dip the bottom and sides of the mold in a container of hot water (do not submerge all the way), and hold just long enough to slightly thaw the popsicles so they release from the mold.
+Dip the bottom and sides of the mold in a container of hot water (do not submerge all the way), and hold just long enough to slightly thaw the popsicles so they release from the mold.

 Serve at once, or transfer them to freezer bags and store in the freezer.
 Three popsicles will fit snugly in a quart-sized freezer bags.
 Leave them out to soften for a few minutes before diving in, if you can wait that long.